joshuajacksonboggs/PythonRecursion/README.md

 PythonRecursion
 ===============

-My practice and solutions for The Hidden Genius Project coding questions.
+Solutions for [The Hidden Genius Project](http://www.hiddengeniusproject.org/) coding questions, and personal practice in better learning Python and recursion.